bridgelancer/cryptle_fork/docs/guides.rst

             # execute this codeblock if fullfilled someCondition
             codeblock.check()

-Schematic representation of how Registry cascade the information to check executability of individual CodeBlock held in ``codeblocks``.
+Schematic representation of how Scheduler cascade the information to check executability of individual CodeBlock held in ``codeblocks``.

-In the above scenario, the :class:`Registry` class will listen for tick via :meth:`~cryptle.registry.Registry.onTick`.
-Upon each arrival of tick, the :meth:`~cryptle.registry.Registry.check` function would be called.
-If all the conditions to execute a particular Strategy method are fulfilled, the indiviudal :class:`~cryptle.codeblock.CodeBlock` of the :class:`~cryptle.registry.Registry` would be called and updated to execute the function and update the local :class:`~cryptle.codeblock.CodeBlock` ``logic_status``, ``flags`` and ``localdata``  for the Strategy method.
+In the above scenario, the :class:`Scheduler` class will listen for tick via :meth:`~cryptle.scheduler.Scheduler.onTick`.
+Upon each arrival of tick, the :meth:`~cryptle.scheduler.Scheduler.check` function would be called.
+If all the conditions to execute a particular Strategy method are fulfilled, the indiviudal :class:`~cryptle.codeblock.CodeBlock` of the :class:`~cryptle.scheduler.Scheduler` would be called and updated to execute the function and update the local :class:`~cryptle.codeblock.CodeBlock` ``logic_status``, ``flags`` and ``localdata``  for the Strategy method.

 .. code:: python

-   class Registry:
+   class Scheduler:
       # ...

       def check(self, codeblock):